khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 is like if you have no good reason.
 Nuḥ's son, Ibrāhīm's father, and Abū Lahab, the uncle of the Prophet---May Allāh grant him blessings, as well as to Nuḥ and Ibrāhīm---these were the closest relations of Allāh's most virtuous creatures out of all the sons of Ādam.
-To achieve nobility it would have been enough to follow in their footsteps.
+To achieve nobility, it would have been enough to follow in their footsteps.
 But they drew no benefit from it.

 256. Among those who have been born illegitimate, some have risen to the